xabbu42/Master/arbeit.md

 Given this expansion, the question goes back to the other direction.
 That is, are prehistoric cycles also necessary for the expanded definition of self-referentiality?
-Unfortunately that question is not easy to answer, as already transfering the definitions of inputs to the original Hilbert style calculus poses problems.
+Unfortunately that question is not easy to answer, as already transferring the definitions of inputs to the original Hilbert style calculus poses problems.
 So it remains open.